srsrrk/headspin_assignment/README.md

-1.filename amstrong.py
+1.filename armstrong.py
-aims at printing amstrong numbers up to the value entered for example when you run the program
+aims at printing armstrong numbers up to the value entered for example when you run the program
 OUTPUT: Enter a number 1000 ENTER
 1